SimsumMC/woolbattle/README.md

 - many values are configurable by using the config.json
 - exciting active and passive perks
-- peerless so-called "pick-up items", which give effects on pick-up
+- peerless so-called "Power-Ups", which give effects on pick-up
 - inventory-sort function
 - already 2 wonderful maps included - only 5 minutes to set up